JetBrains/Qodana/topics/pricing.md

 * [Subscription Options and Pricing](https://www.jetbrains.com/qodana/buy/)
 * [Terms of Service](https://www.jetbrains.com/legal/docs/agreements/qodana/license/) related to the linters licensed under the Ultimate and Ultimate Plus licenses
 * [Agreement](https://www.jetbrains.com/legal/docs/agreements/qodana/community-linters/) for the Community-licensed linters

+The total license cost is based on the number of active contributors.
+An active contributor is defined as a person who has made commits to any number of %cloud% [projects](cloud-projects.topic) within the same [organization](cloud-organizations.topic) and under a single license during the past ninety (90) days.
+The minimal number of contributors used for licensing is three (3).

 ## License comparison matrix
 {id="license-comparison-matrix"}